nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `pq.readParquetSchema`

-*Read the Arrow schema from a Parquet file*
+*Read the schema from a Parquet file*

 ```q
 .arrowkdb.pq.readParquetSchema[parquet_file]